-No, unless you’ve booked a place for anyone else!
+No, not unless you’ve booked a place for anyone else!
 Occasionally, I run landscape photography workshops for groups of up to 10 people (e.g. for camera clubs) but, generally speaking, my workshops are bespoke.
 I think one-to-one or two-to-one is the most effective way to learn.
 I want to get to know you and your camera in order to provide focused, in-depth tuition, without the distractions of managing a group.

 I know it can feel a bit daunting, spending eight hours alone with a complete stranger!
 I’ve run a lot of landscape photography workshops over the years and haven’t had an awkward experience yet, even when there’s been a language barrier to negotiate.
 I’m very ‘down-to-earth’ and I’m sure we’ll find lots of things in common to chat about, e.g. over lunch or in the car travelling between locations!

 Yes, of course!
 Additional charges apply, if two or more people are attending.
 I always particularly enjoy the dynamic when there are three of us (it’s usually more fun!), so please don’t hesitate to bring your partner along.
 I’ll gauge which level you’re both at and will divide my time between you so that I can pitch my teaching accordingly.
 I’ve run many landscape photography workshops like this and it’s always been a success.